tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 VM watch signals can be categorized into two groups: Core and Optional <link to plugin page>.
 By default, only core group signals are enabled with default configurations <link to plugin page>.
 However, these default settings can be easily overwritten from the `vmWatchSettings` using either [ARM template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/), [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/) or [Powershell](https://learn.microsoft.com/en-us/powershell/).

 ### Pre-requisites
-This article assumes that you're familiar with:
+This article assumes that you are familiar with:
 - VM watch [Signals](/azure/virtual-machines/azure-vm-watch) and their descriptions
 - [Installing VM watch](/azure/virtual-machines/install-vm-watch?tabs=ARM-template-1%2Ccli-2) to Virtual Machines and Scale Sets